 At Adaptive Sports Connection, we provide opportunities for a quiet afternoon enjoying the outdoors or sprinting through the water.
 No matter your reason for getting in the boat, kayaking can be a great way to spend the day with family and friends!

-Adaptive Sports Connection has a fleet of Kayaks.
+Adaptive Sports Connection has a fleet of kayaks.
 Lessons, open paddling, special events, and group outings are scheduled throughout the summer.
-We also partner with the Columbus Audubon for Birding By Kayak open to people with and without disabilities.

 All of our instructors are all certified by the American Canoe Association.